-The Michael Graham Stewart Slavery and Abolition collection was purchased in 2002, with the assistance of the Heritage Lottery Fund, and its manuscript and printed material, together with the National Maritime Museum’s pre-existing slavery and abolition material, has established Greenwich as a centre for the study of the subject.
+The Michael Graham Stewart Slavery collection was purchased in 2002, with the assistance of the Heritage Lottery Fund, and its manuscript and printed material, together with the National Maritime Museum’s pre-existing slavery and abolition material, has established Greenwich as a centre for the study of the subject.

 Tracing your family history

 If you are interested in tracing your ancestory or researching people who served or travelled on ships, this can be a complex task.
 Our collection of crew lists and masters’, mates’ and engineers’ certificates are key family history resources for searching the merchant navy, using these you will be able to search for: